abhisek247767/Hello-World/README.md

 4. Submit your pull request! 🙌

 ## Contribution Guidelines 📋
+- **Help Others** One person may only contribute one "Hello World" program in any one language that is not already included in the repository
 - **File Naming**: Ensure your file extension matches the programming language you’re using.
 - **Code Clarity**: Use clear and concise code, adhering to best practices for your chosen language.
 - **Originality**: Avoid submitting identical versions of existing "Hello World" programs in the repository.
 Aim to add something unique! 🌟